espacesociety/espacesociety.github.io/_macropedia/chogia-faith.md

 * The Star Demons - It is said that at the heart of every star is a Star Demon, a creature born in the violence of stellar creation.
 Star Demons are attributed with all manner of trouble, from minor unexplainable mechanical failures up to the loss of entire ships.
 Before entering any star system, a ritual is performed by the High Priest to placate the Star Demons.

-* The Ahsadhi - Said to have been human once, they hard carnal relations with demons, and became creatures of the Void'^1^'.
+* The Ahsadhi - Said to have been human once, they had carnal relations with demons, and became creatures of the Void'^1^'.
 They still long for physical forms, and are said to possess individuals for short periods of time to enjoy physical pleasures such as eating, excretion and sexual congress.

 * The Esalu - These are the totemic spirits, the ancestors of the Imudring clans who are not reborn, but rather permitted to remain free of the realm of Valam.
 They guide the leaders of their clans, and are worshipped with totemic forms humanoid, animal and even plant-like.